jasongrimesdotcom/Seattle-DevOps-Meetup/README.md

 Seattle DevOps is for people interested in the people, processes, and technologies related to DevOps.

-Each month we invite two speakers to present on anything related to DevOps
++ Each month we invite two speakers to present on anything related to DevOps

-Talks are about 20 minutes (or less) with 5 minutes reserved for questions and answers
++ Talks are about 20 minutes (or less) with 5 minutes reserved for questions and answers

-We believe that everybody plays a role in DevOps
++ We believe that everybody plays a role in DevOps

-*** All talks are remote/virtual ***
++ All talks are remote/virtual and hosted via Zoom.us

 # Example Topics include: